dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab2/README.md

 status: Published
 tags: aws-immersion-day,aws-selfpaced

-# AWS Lab 2 - Modernization Containers
+# AWS Lab 2 - Modernization with containers

 ## Overview

 For this lab you are going to use an updated version of the application on a second EC2 instance.
 This makes it easy for you to see the transformation of the Sample Application in Lab 1.

-If you would rather provision Kubernetes on AWS to interact with the sames transformed application, then please follow `Lab 2 - Modernization Kubernetes` workshop guide.
+If you would rather provision Kubernetes on AWS to interact with the sames transformed application, then please follow ` Modernization with ssKubernetes` lab guide.

 ### Objectives of this Lab